RedefiningReality/Proxmox-Remote-Management/Web.md

 ln -s easypurge.sh /usr/bin/easypurge
 ```

-Additional notes about the setup script:
+Additional notes on the setup script:
 - You may pass any options as arguments instead of answering the prompts.
 Prompts associated with options you pass in this way will not be displayed.
 - If you don't want to validate connection to Proxmox and/or pfSense (not recommended), you may use `-b` to bypass all checks.
 - If you'd like to perform a fully unattended installation (no prompts), be sure to: